jlurbe/data-driven-videos/README.md

 # Data Driven Videos

+This monorepo contains:

-This repository contains an application called "dd-videos-api" that manages the dynamic creation of videos based on information from a Google Sheets spreadsheet used as a database.
+- A NodeJS application called "dd-videos-api" that manages the dynamic creation of videos based on information from a Google Sheets spreadsheet used as a database.
+- An angular front-end that shows a landing where a user can login with its Google account and can watch and download the generated video.

 ## Scripts